 Keep scrolling for my saving-grace products, and find out how I used them!

 I’m not kidding when I say that this stuff is magic in a tub.
-(Seriously, I have gotten everyone from my friends to my mom completely addicted.)
-Typically, every other wash, I would use this creamy mask in lieu of whichever conditioner I would have normally used that particular day.
+(Side note: I have gotten everyone from my friends to my mom completely addicted.)
+Typically, every other wash, I would use this creamy mask in lieu of whichever conditioner I would have normally used that day.
 I would squeeze the excess water out of my hair, liberally slather it from end to root, whip a shower cap on, and proceed with all other shower duties before rinsing after about 10 minutes.
 I was so addicted to this mask’s dramatic results that about once a week, I would use it on dry hair as an overnight treatment—simply unbraiding and washing per usual in the morning.
 This mask may have been the single most game-changing product in my regimen.
 Simply put, if your hair needs help, this is your answer.